Jbe' Kruger

-James Barry Kruger (born 23 June 1986) is a South African professional golfer who plays on the Japan Golf Tour, the Sunshine Tour and the Asian Tour.
+James Barry "Jbe'" Kruger (born 23 June 1986) is a South African professional golfer who plays on the Japan Golf Tour, the Sunshine Tour and the Asian Tour.
 He was born in Kimberley, Northern Cape and turned professional in 2007.

-He is known professionally as Jbe' Kruger.
+Professional career

 Kruger has won five times on the Sunshine Tour.
-He won the Avantha Masters in February 2012, an event co-sanctioned by the European Tour and Asian Tours.
+He won the Avantha Masters in February 2012, an event co-sanctioned by the European Tour and Asian Tour.
 He also won the Shinhan Donghae Open in September 2019, which was co-sanctioned by the Japan Golf Tour, the Asian Tour and the Korean Tour.

+In July 2023, Kruger claimed his second win on the Japan Golf Tour at the Shigeo Nagashima Invitational Sega Sammy Cup.
+He also won the Mercuries Taiwan Masters in October 2024.